 Are you looking for a great appetizer for a party?
-The combination of tortilla chips with guacamole dip seems like a great solution kick off your party.
-To make it more creamy and richer, I decided to add Greek yogurt in my guacamole.
-If you need to make the guacamole ahead of a time, this Greek Yogurt Guacamole is the perfect solution for you.
-The Greek yogurt not only adds extra protein to a guacamole, but it also prevents guacamole from browning.
+The combination of tortilla chips with guacamole dip seems like a great solution to kick off your party.
+To make it more creamy and richer, I decided to add Greek yogurt into my guacamole.
+The Greek yogurt not only adds extra protein to guacamole, but it also prevents guacamole from browning.

 Tips on Making Greek Yogurt Guacamole

 1. Choose ripe avocados

 Guacamole’s main ingredient is avocado.
-It is important to choose perfectly ripe avocados that yield a bit to gentle squeeze, but avoid using avocados that are too mushy inside.
-If you have under ripe avocados ready, just leave them out on the counter for a few days to ripen.
+It is important to choose perfectly ripe avocados that yield a bit to a gentle squeeze but avoid using avocados that are too mushy inside.
+If you have under-ripe avocados ready, just leave them out on the counter for a few days to ripen.
 To hasten the process, you can put them inside a paper bag with an apple or banana for two or three days until they are ripe.
 If you come home with ripe avocados and you will not turn them into guacamole right away, store them in the refrigerator to slow down their ripening.

 2. Add Greek yogurt

 You can actually make ordinary guacamole without Greek yogurt.
-However, the reason why I love adding it to my guacamole is because it gives nice little boost of creaminess and a bit of zip as well.
-Most importantly, adding Greek yogurt can cut back on some of the fat and calories in guacamole.
+However, the reason why I love adding it to my guacamole is that it gives a nice little boost of creaminess and tanginess.
+Most importantly, adding it can cut back on some of the fat and calories in guacamole.

 3. Adjust the texture

-You can make this guacamole with smooth or slightly chunky texture depending on your preference.
+You can make this guacamole with a smooth or slightly chunky texture depending on your preference.
 If you want it chunky, just stop mashing avocados when the avocados are still a little chunky.

 4. Adjust the seasoning

 Do not be stingy with the salt and cumin.
-A little bit amount of these seasonings can make huge difference of flavor in guacamole.
-Start off with a little than add more as you taste and go.
+A little bit amount of these seasonings can make a huge difference in flavor in guacamole.
+Start off with a little then add more as you taste and go.

 5. How to store guacamole